 Shell plc (SHEL) Stock Analysis

-Shell plc (SHEL) is one of the world's largest integrated energy companies, operating across oil and gas exploration, refining, marketing, chemicals, and renewable energy solutions.
-Investors research Shell for its exposure to global energy markets, substantial dividend yield, and strategic positioning in both traditional hydrocarbons and low-carbon energy transitions.
+Shell plc is one of the world's largest integrated energy companies, operating across oil and gas exploration, production, refining, marketing, chemicals, and renewable energy solutions.
+Investors research SHEL for its exposure to global energy markets, substantial dividend yield, and strategic positioning in the energy transition.

 Get a full AI research report on SHEL